ADHD symptoms are stress symptoms

 - Decision-making processes

-Thought blocks are a typical ADHD symptom.
+Thinking blocks are a typical ADHD symptom.

 1.5.
 Brooding; thoughts focus on the stressor

-Rumination is a symptom of stress.8
+Brooding is a symptom of stress.9

-- for ADHD: circling of thoughts
+- for ADHD: circles of thought

 1.6.
-Deteriorated self-awareness until inability to recover
+Deteriorated self-perception to the point of inability to recover

 -